Canadian Dividend Investors

 1

-The purpose of this website is to explain how Canadians can invest their savings so that the income generated by their investments will cover their cost of living, making them financially independent.
-The information provided on this site applies specifically to the Canadian investing and regulatory environment and may not be applicable in other countries or jurisdications.
+The purpose of this guide is to explain how Canadians can invest their savings so that the dividend income generated by their investments will cover their costs of living, making them financially independent.
+A hard copy of the book can be purchased by contacting the author by email at: bruce.smith@telus.net

-This disappointing outcome occurs because most financial institutions and money managers make the mistake of concentrating their (and your) attention on unpredictable share price movements and capital gains, rather than on the more stable and predictable dividends.
-Let me explain.
+In my opinion, this disappointing outcome occurs because most financial institutions and money managers make the mistake of concentrating their (and your) attention on unpredictable market price movements and capital gains, rather than on the more stable and predictable dividends.

-Unpredictable Share Prices and the Rise of Index Funds
+Unpredictable Market Prices and the Rise of Index Funds

-Share price movements are volatile and unpredictable, due to a myriad of factors including market sentiment, economic conditions, company performance, geopolitical events, and investor behavior.
-Even the most financially stable companies, such as banks, experience volatility in their stock prices, making share price movements impossible to predict.
+Market price movements are volatile and unpredictable, due to a myriad of factors including market sentiment, economic conditions, company performance, geopolitical events, and investor behavior.
+Even the most financially stable companies, such as banks, experience volatility in their stock prices, making their market price movements impossible to predict.

-Research demonstrates that price volatility can be mitigated by diversifying your investments among different companies, industries and countries.
-This finding led to the development of mutual funds which contain anywhere from 20 to several hundred companies and which are managed by dedicated managers, who charge a percentage of the value of the fund for their services.
-Mutual funds made investing in the stock markets possible for the general public so that these funds became a popular choice for several decades after 1950, as more people had extra savings available to invest.
+Research demonstrated that price volatility can be mitigated by diversifying your investments among different companies, industries and countries.
+This finding led to the development of mutual funds and exchange traded funds (ETFs) which contain anywhere from 20 to several hundred companies and which are managed by full time money managers, who charge a percentage of the value of the fund for their services.
+Mutual funds and ETFs made investing in the stock markets possible for the general public and such funds have become a popular choice.

-After a few decades, researchers found that that the majority of mutual funds underperformed their respective benchmark market indices, which prompted the creation of index funds.
-Index funds hold the same companies as their benchmark index, which guarantees that the fund will deliver the same annual return as the index, minus a small management fee.
-In the 1980s, computer programs started being used to automatically update the index funds to match any changes in the respective indices, with the result that the cost to manage index funds fell dramatically.
+Financial researchers found that that the majority of mutual funds and ETFs underperformed their respective benchmark market indices, which prompted the creation of index funds.
+Index funds hold the same companies as their benchmark market index, which guarantees that the fund will deliver the same annual return as the market index, minus a small management fee.
+In the 1980s, computer programs began to be used to automatically update the index funds to match any changes in their respective benchmark indices, with the result that the cost to manage index funds fell dramatically.

 It is no wonder that many people are convinced that investing in equities is the same as gambling.
-And it is, if you focus on share prices and price movements, in an attempt to realize capital gains.
-Fortunately, there is a much more reliable and less stressful investing strategy and it begins by focusing your attention on dividends.
+And it is, if you focus on market prices and price movements, in an attempt to realize capital gains.
+Fortunately, there is a much more reliable and less stressful investing strategy, and it begins by focusing your attention on dividends.

 The Predictability of Dividends

-The predictability of the annual dividends paid by companies varies by industry.
-For example, the following figure shows the annual dividends paid by Teck Resources, a Canadian mining company, from 2010 through to January 2025.
-As shown, the annual dividend paid by Teck Resources (TECHB) varied significantly and unpredictably, primarily because world prices for copper and zinc, which account for about 85% of the company’s production and profitability, are unpredictable.
+The stability and predictability of the annual dividends paid by companies varies by industry.
+For example, the following chart presents the annual dividends paid by Teck Resources (TECHB), a Canadian mining company, from 2010 through to January 2025.
+As shown, the annual dividend paid by Teck Resources varied significantly and unpredictably, primarily because world prices for copper and zinc, which account for about 85% of the company’s production and profitability, are variable and unpredictable.

-In contrast, as illustrated in the figure below, the annual dividends paid by the Royal Bank of Canada have increased steadily and consistently during the same period of time, and it is reasonable to expect that this trend will continue, at least for the next few years.
+In contrast, the chart below shows that the annual dividends paid by the Royal Bank of Canada (RY) have increased steadily and consistently during the same period of time, and it is reasonable to expect that this trend will continue, at least for the next few years.

 Imagine if you could identify a small number of companies, like the Royal Bank, that have a history of consistently paying their shareholders a growing dividend over several decades.
-You could create an investment portfolio that would generate a predictable dividend income that would gradually increase to cover your costs of living, making you financially independent.
-Most importantly, your annual dividend income would be independent of share price movements and the vagaries of the stock market.
+You could create an investment portfolio that would generate a stable and reasonably predictable dividend income that would gradually increase to cover your costs of living, making you financially independent.
+Most importantly, your annual dividend income would be independent of market price movements and the vagaries of the stock market.